Mediastinoscopy is a test that examines the mediastinum. This is the centre of your chest and area between your lungs. It contains:

 A camera at the end of the tube connects to a large screen so the doctor can see pictures of the inside of your chest.
 They can examine the area between your lungs and take tissue samples (biopsies) if needed.

-If you have a biopsy your doctor sends the tissue samples for examination under a microscope, to see if there are any cancer cells.
+If you have a biopsy your doctor sends the tissue samples for examination under a microscope.
+This is to see if there are any cancer cells.

 After your mediastinoscopy

-You wake up in the recovery room.
+You wake up in the recovery room, where a nurse looks after you until you wake up properly from the anaesthetic.
 You might have an oxygen mask over your nose and mouth for a while.
-You will have a drip giving fluids into a vein.
+You may have a drip giving fluids into a vein.

 Soreness and pain